 Roxana is currently advocating to assure community voices are heard and their expertise is acknowledged.
 This is no easy task given the many barriers to civic engagement faced by immigrant communities, low-income communities, and communities of color.
 What has become clear to Roxana about the traditional conservation movement in the United States is that people from communities of color and low-income communities are seldom included despite having been engaging in sustainable practices for a lot longer than the term itself exists.
 “We’re forcing a lot of terms and ideas on our community that don’t fit them.
 The word ‘sustainability’ doesn’t work in Spanish — it just doesn’t translate.”
 It took Roxana a while to realize that she and her family were already experts in “sustainability” practices out of necessity and culture: wearing hand-me-downs instead of buying new clothes, and saving electricity by drying clothes on a drying rack and using a molcajete.

 Roxana seeks to be a good role model to her newborn daughter by showing that women of color can be powerful and effective leaders in advocating for their communities, particularly when it comes to environmental justice.

-All of us at Green Foothills are so glad that Roxana went through the CALA program and is now a member of the Alumni community.
+All of us at Green Foothills are so glad that Roxana went through the Leadership Program and is now a member of the Alumni community.
 We are honored to have the opportunity to work in solidarity with Roxana and have so much to learn from her leadership journey!